Split-single engine: Puch

 Puch's split-single production and racing were restarted in 1949, and a split-single engine was used in the Puch 125T model.

 The 1953-1969 Puch 250 SGS (sold in the United States by Sears as the "Allstate 250" or "Twingle") used with an improved system of one connecting rod hinged on the back of the other.
 These engines typically use the forward piston to control both intake and exhaust ports, with the interesting result that the carburettor is at the front of the engine, under and to the side of the exhaust.
 The rear piston controls the transfer port from the crankcase to the cylinder.
 Increasingly, these models were fitted with an oil mixing pump, fed from a reservoir incorporated in the petrol tank.
 Some also have a twin-spark plug ignition system firing an almost figure-eight shaped combustion chamber.
 The improvements tamed, if not virtually eliminated, the previous problem of two-stroke plug fouling.
 A total of 38,584 Puch 250 SGS motorcycles were produced between 1953 and 1970.

 Puch ceased production of split-single engines around 1970.

 EMC Motorcycles

 EMC Motorcycles in the United Kingdom manufactured a 350 cc split-single engine that was used in the 1947-1952 EMC 350.
 After 1948 the engine also was fitted with an oil pump controlled by the throttle, which dispensed two-stroke oil into the fuel at a variable rate depending on throttle opening, instead of having to pre-mix oil in the fuel.

 Iso Autoveicoli

 The Italian manufacturer began producing a 236 cc split-single engine in 1952 for their Iso Moto motorcycle.
 This engine was then used in the Iso Isetta bubble car from 1953 to 1956.

+The cylinders were arranged fore-and-aft, with a Y-shaped conrod.
+This necessitated the rear piston being attached to the conrod via a rectangular small end.
+Scroll to the bottom of the page in the link, for an illustration.